rbeerwerth/BornAgain-website/content/documentation/scripting/simulation-classes/reflectometry/index.md

 To plot the data using matplotlib routines, we use a convenience function, defined in the BornAgain namespace: `plot_simulation_result()`.

-As a result of executing the whole script in the python interpreter
+As a result of executing the whole script in the Python interpreter
 ```bash
 $ python BasicSpecularSimulation.py
 ```